-The City's evaluation of structural controls will include green infrastructure practices such as rainwater harvesting, rain gardens, permeable pavement, and vegetated swales.
-The selection and design of post-construction controls will meet the stipulations of section 4.2.5.3.2 in the permit requirements.
+The selection and design of post-construction controls will meet the stipulations of section 4.2.5.1 in the permit requirements.
 The considerations to be used in evaluation post-construction controls include; clogging or obstruction issues, freeze-thaw problems, effect on slope stability, groundwater, and the ability to effectively maintain the control.